 I’m not old.
 Sixty five.
 I look younger, but how much more time do I have?
-Twenty three years from now will be the age my father died.
-Thirty-four years from now will be the age my mother died.
+Eighteen years from now I will be the age my father died.
+Twenty-nine years from now I will be the age my mother died.
 I still have some time.
-Right?

 I notice, however, that I think about “the end” a lot more.
 I think about what I should do.